trusche/httplog/README.md

   # You can specify any custom JSON serializer that implements `load` and `dump` class methods
   # to parse JSON responses
   config.json_parser = JSON

+  # When using graylog, you can supply a formatter here - see below for details
+  config.graylog_formatter = nil

   # Mask the values of sensitive request parameters
   config.filter_parameters = %w[password]